chocolateboy/pmsencoder/README.md

 For now, PMSEncoder will need to be installed from source e.g.

 * Download the latest copy of [cpanminus](http://github.com/miyagawa/cpanminus) e.g. `wget http://cpanmin.us`
 * `perl ./cpanm --local-lib ~/perl5 --install http://github.com/chocolateboy/pmsencoder/tarball/master`
+* Move "MEncoder Web" to the top of the list of "Video Web Streaming Engines" on the PMS "Transcoding Settings" tab
 * Save your settings and quit PMS
 * Add your pmsencoder path to your PMS.conf e.g.:
   * `mencoder_path = \/home\/<username>\/perl5\/bin\/pmsencoder`